JanHerca/urantiapedia/output/wikijs/en/article/Allan_Lane/Variety_The_Dice_Of_Life.md

 That accidental mutations could produce enough of the right instructions to counteract the virtually inestimable wrong instructions possible, in the right DNA positions at the right times, efficiently building upon previous advantageous accidental mutations, to produce the wonderful diversity of living things around us today, is beyond my capacity to seriously entertain.
 To my admittedly limited understanding the probability of such a long series of propitious events is surely so close to zero, as to be practically impossible.

-Let us assume that placental mammals sprang suddenly from reptile parents as described in _The URANTIA Book_ ([UB 61:0.1](/en/The_Urantia_Book/61#p0_1)).
+Let us assume that placental mammals sprang suddenly from reptile parents as described in _The URANTIA Book_ (<a id="a109_110"></a>[UB 61:0.1](/en/The_Urantia_Book/61#p0_1)).
 In order to produce a new and unique organism obviously new and unique cells have to be made.
 Simplistically, to make a new cell requires at least one new protein, and to make a new protein requires a new effective DNA code [not all changes in the code cause changes in the proteins produced], and a new DNA code requires at least one rearrangement of a base molecule on the DNA string [a mutation].
 How likely is an accidental random to produce the exact code(s) needed for this enormous leap?
-Or, assuming the giraffe's neck lengthened in steps over a long period of time — refer to the neo-Darwinists — how likely is it that the necessary neck length altering mutations would have randomly kept occurring, in the chronologically correct order, in the right parts of the appropriate ‘neck stretching’ genes?
-[For _the URANTIA Book_'s version of the giraffe's neck episode, see ([UB 61:4.4](/en/The_Urantia_Book/61#p4_4)).]
+Or, assuming the giraffe's neck lengthened in steps over a long period of time — refer to the neo-Darwinists — how likely is it that the necessary neck length altering mutations would have randomly kept occurring, in the chronologically correct order, in the right parts of the appropriate ‘neck stretching’ genes? <a id="a109_964"></a>[For _the URANTIA Book_'s version of the giraffe's neck episode, see ([UB 61:4.4](/en/The_Urantia_Book/61#p4_4)).]

 ## Higher Purpose?